 - Social Sharing – Let’s you to use those social buttons on your posts so readers can share your content.

-- Brute Force Attack Protection – Jetpack knows about cyber attacks and can use that data to protect your site in order to keep it secure.
+- Brute Force Attack Protection – Jetpack knows about cyber attacks and can use that data to protect your site to keep it secure.

-- Site Monitoring – It will monitor your site every 5 minutes to see if it’s still active and available.
+- Site Monitoring – It monitors your site every 5 minutes to see if it’s still active and available.